MGovier/WebWorker-MD5/README.md

 # Parallel Web
-Repository for Distributed and Parallel Programming 2016 at University of Portsmouth.
+Repository for Distributed and Parallel Programming 2016 at University of Portsmouth, by up663652.
 [See the demo!](https://up663652.github.io/WebWorker-MD5/)

 ## Purpose